lsmon/json/NOTES.md

 In the context of my project, using references for class members (`key_value`, `elements`) can be a bit different.

-### For json_object Class
+### For JSONObject Class

 * *__key_value__*: This member represents the key-value pairs in my JSON object.
-Since the size of the map may vary, and dynamic memory management might not be necessary, using a reference (`std::unordered_map<std::string, std::variant<int, bool, double, std::string, json_object, json_array>>&`) would be a suitable choice.
+Since the size of the map may vary, and dynamic memory management might not be necessary, using a reference (`std::unordered_map<std::string, std::variant<int, bool, double, std::string, JSONObject, JSONArray>>&`) would be a suitable choice.
 References provide simplicity and safety and avoid unnecessary overhead associated with pointers.

-### For json_array Class:
+### For JSONArray Class:

 * *__elements__: This member stores the elements of your JSON array.
-Similar to key_value, using a reference (`std::vector<std::variant<int, bool, double, std::string, json_object, json_array>>&`) would be appropriate if the size of the array is known at construction and dynamic memory management isn't needed.
+Similar to key_value, using a reference (`std::vector<std::variant<int, bool, double, std::string, JSONObject, JSONArray>>&`) would be appropriate if the size of the array is known at construction and dynamic memory management isn't needed.

 > Overall, in my JSON classes, using references for class members would likely be beneficial due to their simplicity, safety, and avoidance of unnecessary dynamic memory overhead.
 > However, if my design requires dynamic memory management or deferred initialization of members, you may consider using pointers (possibly smart pointers like std::unique_ptr or std::shared_ptr) instead.